SHZyontz/Cache-Simulator/README.md

      Number of times the accessed address was cached in L2.
      Number of times the acceessed address was not cached in L2.

-## Validity Checks: The program will check for the following input errors, and will return and print "error".
+## Validity Checks:
+   ### The program will check for the following input errors, and will return and print "error":
       - Incorrect number of inputs.
       - Cache Size is not a power of 2.
       - Cache Block Size is not a power of 2.